DaveOkpare/deep-research/blog-post.md

 research_findings = await sub_agent.run("Research current AI agent architectures")
 ```

-This reframing changed everything.
+This reframing changes everything.
 Instead of managing complex inter-agent communication, we have one lead agent that uses other agents as sophisticated, reasoning tools.

 The lead agent handles query analysis, task decomposition, and result synthesis.
 Sub-agents focus on specific research areas and return structured findings with their own context windows.

-## Setup

-Built with [Pydantic AI](https://ai.pydantic.dev) for structured outputs:

 ```python
 from pydantic_ai import Agent